 This is the most commented post on my blog.
 Many people tell me that they start their mornings using “ Box Breathing”, do it a few times during the day, and do it at night just before going to sleep.

 This post is about how to initiate the “Relaxation Response” when stressed.
 Most of you have read about the “fight, flight, or freeze stress response” for survival.
-This is an up to date article on: what-is-the-fight-or-flight-response.
+This is a 3-minute updated video on this subject:

 Box Breathing – otherwise known as square breathing or Navy Seals Breathing.